-All new applicants for undergraduate study for whom English is a second language are required to show proficiency by achieving the following minimum scores on either the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) exams.
+All new applicants for undergraduate study for whom English is a second language are required to show proficiency by achieving the following minimum scores on the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Pearson Test of English (PTE) exams.
 Scores over two years old by the beginning of the term students wish to enter are not acceptable unless they have been attending school in the U.S. since the test date.

-- 500 for a paper-based TOEFL or
+- · 500 for a paper-based TOEFL or

 - · 61 for internet based TOEFL or

-- 5.5 for an IELTS exam
+- · 5.5 for an IELTS exam or

+- · 44 for a PTE exam